teiniker/teiniker-lectures-arduino/basics/uart/serial/README.md

 # Serial

 Serial is used for communication between the Arduino board and a computer or other devices.
-All Arduino boards have at least one serial port (also known as a UART or USART): Serial.
+All Arduino boards have at least one serial port (also known as a UART or USART).

 It communicates on **digital pins 0 (RX)** and **1 (TX)** as well as with the computer via **USB**.
 Thus, if you use these functions, you cannot also use pins 0 and 1 for digital input or output.